Raincloud657/noir--site/README.md

 folder to the repository root.
 Cloudflare Pages can use this default build command and automatically deploy the generated `dist` directory.
 Without building first you may just see raw text instead of the animated site.
-The landing page now simply displays a rotating "Ø" symbol (an "O" with a slash) in the center of the screen.
+The landing page now begins with a full-screen video that fades out to reveal three white placeholder cards on a black background.
-The older prototype with the can intro and cracking marble effect has been removed for simplicity, but you can still explore the legacy files under `public/` if needed.
+Each card holds a crate image, a title, and a button.
+The older prototypes remain under `public/` for reference if you need them.

 The legacy static prototype still exists in `public/` for reference, including `admin.html` for editing the plan configuration (password `noir`).
 Each plan page reads from the same JSON file, so you can update product info without touching the HTML.